How Does Car AC Work?

 When asked how car air conditioning systems work, most people would respond, “I don’t care how they work, I just want them to work!”
 While that may be a common response, it does not answer the question.
-If you are someone who has always been curious about how car AC works, continue reading below for a deeper look into air-conditioner theory, system components and system operation.

-How Does AC Work in a Car?
+How Does Car AC Work?

-The air-conditioning system in a car works by manipulating refrigerant between a liquid and a gaseous state.
+The air conditioning system in a car works by manipulating refrigerant between a liquid and a gaseous state.
 As the refrigerant changes states, it absorbs heat and humidity from the vehicle and allows the system to give off cool, dry air.

-To change the refrigerant between a liquid and a gaseous state, the air-conditioning system works to control pressure and temperature.
+To change the refrigerant between a liquid and a gaseous state, the air conditioning system works to control pressure and temperature.

 AC System Refrigerants